Dev-Craig44/design-patterns/README.md

 **Problem:** We need to execute a sequence of commands as a single command.

 **Solution:** Since each task is represented as a command object, we can combine multiple commands within a composite object and execute them together as a single operation.

+## Undoable Commands

+**Problem:** We need to provide the ability to undo operations performed by commands.

+**Solution:** Add an UndoableCommand interface that extends the Command interface with an undo method.
+Each command implementing this interface will provide its own logic for undoing the operation.